-At Eric The Bug Guy, our trained technicians can identify the species of ant that you are are dealing with.
-By understanding the behavior of that specific ant, they will be able to determine the proper treatment plan.
-Most treatment plans are preformed around the perimeter of the home or building, however, occasionally treatment of the interior may be necessary.
+At Eric The Bug Guy, our trained technicians can identify the ant you are dealing with.
+By understanding the behavior of that specific ant, we can determine the proper treatment plan.
+Most treatment plans are performed around the perimeter of the home or building.
+However, in some cases, treatment of the interior may be necessary.
 Contact one of our trained technicians for more information.

-Carpenter ants are found in moist environments such as rotting or damp wood, hollow doors, window sills and facia boards.
-They leave a sawdust like debris after penetrating a wood surface.
+Carpenter ants are found in moist environments such as rotting or damp wood, hollow doors, windowsills, and facia boards.
+They leave sawdust-like debris after penetrating a wood surface.
 Carpenter ants can sometimes be confused for termites.
-Although, carpenter ants do not eat wood like termites, they do hollow out wood in order to nest which can cause considerable damage.
+Although carpenter ants do not eat wood like termites, they do hollow out wood to nest, which can cause considerable damage.
 Carpenter ants do not sting.
-They do bite, which can be painful because they can spray a formic acid into the wound which could cause a burning sensation, and in some cases may even break skin.
+They do bite, which can be painful because they can spray formic acid into the wound, which could cause a burning sensation, and in some cases, may even break the skin.
 Carpenter ants are 1/4″ to 1/2″ long and are black colored, but sometimes are bi-colored black and red.

 Odorous House Ants

 Odorous house ants have colonies ranging in size anywhere from a few hundred ants to tens of thousands, with multiple queens.
 Odorous ants are known for the rotten coconut-like odor they produce when they are crushed.
-Odorous ants used to be very common in Southern California, however, since the Argentine ants have taken over many ants species, they are not as commonly found.
-They do not sting and they invade houses primarily during the winter searching for food.
-Odorous house ants are about 1/8″ long and are dark brown to shinny black colored.
+Odorous ants used to be quite common in Southern California.
+However, since the Argentine ants have taken over many ant species, they are not commonly found.
+They do not sting, and they invade houses primarily during the winter, searching for food.
+Odorous house ants are about 1/8″ long and are dark brown to shiny black colored.

-can treat your home or office for by our current ant problem and help prevent from future ant invasions.
+can treat your home or office’s current ant problem and help prevent future ant invasions.